 Alexander (2020, Economics)

-Undergraduates reading economics attend weekly or fortnightly tutorials.
-Some papers are taught in a mixture of classes and tutorials.
+Undergraduates reading economics attend weekly tutorials or classes.
 The majority of Economics undergraduates read PPE, the joint Honours degree which combines philosophy and politics with economics.
 The course allows for considerable specialisation, with up to six out of eight Finals papers in economics.
 A smaller number of economics undergraduates read for Modern History and Economics in which up to five of the eight Finals papers may be in economics.

 The College does not, at present, admit undergraduates reading for the Economics & Management degree or Engineering, Economics and Management degree.